How to

 Setting up Custom Domains for secure email delivery using Pendula

-For marketers looking to authenticate their brand and to boost credibility in their client communication, sending emails from a custom domain is imperative.
-In this guide, we'll walk you through the process of sending emails from your company’s domain.
-We’ll also cover important topics like SPF, DKIM, and DMARC, all critical to fortifying your domain’s email security
+For marketers looking to authenticate their brand and boost credibility in client communication, sending emails from a custom domain is essential.
+This guide will walk you through the process of sending emails from your company’s domain using Pendula.
+We'll cover critical topics like SPF, DKIM, and DMARC to fortify your domain’s email security.

 Understanding SPF, DKIM, and DMARC